SamSteffen/Athena_QA/README.md

 - **Step 1** : Upload Your Raw Data into AWS S3
 - **Step 2** : Create a Table for Your Raw Data in AWS Athena, Using Strings for the Datatypes
 - **Step 3** : Rename Your Table and Columns to Make Your Query Universally Applicable
-- **Step 4** : Write and Save Individual Queries to Discover Useful Information About Your String Data, Including:
+- **Step 4** : Write Individual Queries That Will:
-    - The name of the table in the Athena database
-    - The name of the column being QA'd
-    - The ordinal position in the table of the column being QA'd
-    - The datatype of the data in the column being QA'd
-    - A count of the null values in the column
-    - A count of the non-null values in the column
-    - A count of the distinct values in the column
-    - A flag to indicate whether the column data contains duplicate entries
-    - A flag to indicate whether the column data contains non-alphanumeric characters
-    - A flag to indicate whether the column data contains letters
-    - A count of the minimum number of characters contained in the column's non-null entries
-    - A count of the maximum number of characters contained in the columns' non-null entries
-    - The maximum value of the column data, interpreted as a string
-    - The minimum value of the column data, interpreted as a string
-    - A flag to indicate whether the column contains numbers
-    - A flag to indicate whether the column contains ONLY numbers
-    - The maximum value of the column data, interpreted as an integer, if applicable
-    - The minimum value of the column data, interpreted as an integer, if applicable
-    - A flag to indicate whether the column contains decimals
-    - A flag to indicate whether the column could be cast as a decimal datatype
-    - The maximum value of the column data, interpreted as a decimal, if applicable
-    - The minimum value of the column data, interpreted as a decimal, if applicable
-    - A flag to indicate whether the column could be interpreted as a date
-    - An indicator to describe the format of the date, if applicable
-    - The maximum value of the column data, interpreted as a date datatype, if applicable
-    - The minumum value of the column data, interpreted as a date datatype, if applicable
+        4a.
+Get the Table's Metadata (table_name, column_name, ordinal_position, data_type)
+        4b.
+Get the Count of Null Values in a Column 4c.
+Get the Count of Non-Null and Distinct Values in a Column 4d.
+Create a Flag to Indicate Whether the Column Data Contains Duplicates 4e.
+Create a Flag to Indicate Whether the Column Data Contains Non-Alphanumeric Characters 4f.
+Create a Flag to Indicate Whether the Column Data Contains Letters 4g.
+Get the Minimum and Maximum Value of the Number of Characters Contained in the Column's Non-Null Entries 4h.
+Get the Alphabetical Minimum and Maximum Value of the Data in the Column's Non-Null Entries 4i.
+Create a Flag to Indicate Whether the Column Data Contains Numbers 4j.
+Create a Flag to Indicate Whether the Column Data Contains ONLY Numbers 4k.
+Get the Numeric Minimum and Maximum Value of the Data in the Column's Non-Null Entries, If Applicable 4l.
+Create a Flag to Indicate Whether the Column Data Contains Decimals 4m.
+Create a Flag to Indicate Whether the Column Data Could Be Cast as a Decimal DataType 4n.
+Get the Minimum and Maximum Value of the Data, Cast as Decimals, in the Column's Non-Null Entries, If Applicable 4o.
+Create an Indicator to Describe the Format of the Date, If Applicable 4p.
+Create a Flag to Indicate Whether the Column Data Could Be Interpreted as a Date 4q.
+Get the Minimum and Maximum Value of the Data, Interpreted as a Date DataType, If Applicable

-- **Step 5** : Tie all the Queries Together Into a Single Continuous Query
+- **Step 5** : Tie all the Queries From Step 4 Together Into a Single Continuous Query ('col1') That Will Perform QA on A Single Column of Your Table's Data
+- **Step 6** : Duplicate The Col1 Query from Step 5 For the First 10 Columns of Your Table
-- **Step 6** : Rewrite the Query From Step 5 To Handle Integer Datatypes
+- **Step 7** : Rewrite the Query From Step 5 To Handle All-Integer Datatypes
-- **Step 7** : Rewrite the Query From Step 5 To Handle Decimal Datatypes
+- **Step 8** : Rewrite the Query From Step 5 To Handle All-Decimal Datatypes
-- **Step 8** : Rewrite the Query From Step 5 To Handle Date and Timestamp Datatypes
+- **Step 9** : Rewrite the Query From Step 5 To Handle All-Date and Timestamp Datatypes
-- **Step 9** : Arrange and Modify the Query to Suit Your Dataset
+- **Step 10** : Arrange and Modify the Query to Suit Your Dataset

 ### Sample Data
 For the purposes of this How-To, let's utilize a sample dataset from [Kaggle.com](https://www.kaggle.com/datasets/nelgiriyewithana/top-spotify-songs-2023?resource=download).
 This dataset contains data pertaining to the 'Most Streamed Spotify Songs in 2023'.
 A quick glance will show this data contains 28 columns and 953 rows.